-The Community Review Board is not a substitute for civil or criminal courts; students pursuing complaints through the Community Review Board do not waive their right to pursue external remedies.
-Rape and all forms of sexual misconduct may also be subject to immediate disciplinary sanctions and possible civil or criminal complaints through the Northwestern District Attorney's Office.
-In the case of external proceedings, the CRB, at its sole discretion, may elect to postpone the hearing date to an appropriate time.
+Neither Community Review Board hearings, a Dean's Hearing, or the investigation and determination by a review panel for a Sexual Offense Policy complaint are a substitute for civil or criminal courts; students pursuing complaints through the Community Review Board, Dean's Hearing, or complaints under Section III of this chapter do not waive their right to pursue external remedies.
+Sexual assault, rape and all forms of sexual harassment and sexual misconduct may also be subject to possible civil or criminal complaints through the District Attorney's office.
+In the case of external proceedings, the CRB, or the dean of students, at its discretion, may elect to postpone the hearing date to an appropriate time.